localstack/docs/content/en/developer-guide/contributing.md

 ## Contribution flow

-We assume that you have already set up the project on your local machine by [following up on the official documentation](../development-environment-setup).
+We assume that you have already set up the project on your local machine by following up on the official development environment setup guide.
 If you are stuck, do reach out to one of the maintainers to help you out in the process.

 Our contribution flow is very straightforward and follows an issue-pull request workflow.
 The contributors need to fork the repository for having their contributions landed on the project.
 If you are looking to contribute, we have laid down a series of steps that we would like you to follow.